Nam3spac3/FUTURE_DS_01/README.md

 Task 1 completed!
-📊 Business Sales Dashboard from E-commerce Data – Future Interns (Track Code: DS) The goal was to help business owners and decision-makers understand:
+📊 Business Sales Dashboard from E-commerce Data
+The goal was to help business owners and decision-makers understand:
 •	What are the best-selling products?
 •	When do sales peak during the year?